pindab0ter/hansvl.nl/content/blog/2023-08-18-bock-part-2-reverse-engineering-egg-inc/index.md

 }
 ```

-As you can see, my suspicion from my first attempt that `uint32 unknown1 = 1;` represented the highest egg reached was
+As you can see, my suspicion from my first attempt that `uint32 unknown1 = 1;` represented the
-indeed correct.
-I even coupled the value of the `uint32` to the `Egg` enum that I also pulled from the library file.
-It
+highest egg reached was indeed correct.
+I even coupled the value of the `uint32` to the `Egg` enum
-was all coming together.
+that I also pulled from the library file.
+It was all coming together.

 ### Communicating with the game servers

-I set up the project so that it automatically generates classes based on the Protocol buffer definitions and use a
+I set up the project so that it automatically generates classes based on the Protocol buffer
-library to do the serialization and deserialization for me.
+definitions and use a library to do the serialization and deserialization for me.

 Every time the game launches, it synchronizes the game state with the server.
-This was the big response I was seeing
+This was the big
-early on in Charles.
-I was able to reverse engineer a _request_ message for that initial data exchange request, and lo
+response I was seeing early on in Charles.
+I was able to reverse engineer a _request_ message for
-and behold, the server gave me the entire game state of my Egg, Inc. game!
+that initial data exchange request, and lo and behold, the server gave me the entire game state of
+my Egg, Inc. game!

-The next steps were clear: Create a database of player credentials to request those backups, create a Discord bot for
+The next steps were clear: Create a database of player credentials to request those backups, create
-them to interact with, and have them start organizing co-ops with it.
+a Discord bot for them to interact with, and have them start organizing co-ops with it.

 > **Note:** The creators of Egg, Inc. have had to deal with cheaters in the past.
-Security has been much improved
+Security has been
-> since then.
+> much improved since then.
 >
 > B.O.C.K. has only ever sent read-only requests.
 Please be a decent human being and don’t cheat.

-[^1]:
+[^apk]:
     Android Package Kit, the file format used by Android to distribute and install apps.
-They are basically ZIP files
+They are
-    containing the app’s code and resources.
+    basically ZIP files containing the app’s code and resources.

-[^2]:
+[^apk-tool]:
     The structure of the APK has changed since writing this tool.
-Unfortunately, it no longer works on recent versions
+Unfortunately, it no longer works
-    of the game.
+    on recent versions of the game.